 How to Share Sentinel Features on GitHub

-Share your Azure security ideas with the community.
+Share your Microsoft security ideas with the community.

-In Azure Sentinel the features that are used to help with incident management can be customized so that they can be used for any situation that an analyst can think of.
-The customizability of the Azure Sentinel features has resulted in 1,000s of uploads to GitHub from the Azure Sentinel community.
+In Microsoft Sentinel, the features that are used to help with incident management can be customized so that they can be used for any situation that an analyst can think of.
+The customizability of the Microsoft Sentinel features has resulted in 1,000s of uploads to GitHub from the Microsoft Sentinel community.

-In this blog, we show how someone can turn their Azure Sentinel features into a file that they can share with the community.
-We will also discuss ways you can improve the usability of the Azure Sentinel features that you post on GitHub.
+In this blog, we show how someone can turn their Microsoft Sentinel features into a file that they can share with the community.
+We will also discuss ways you can improve the usability of the Microsoft Sentinel features that you post on GitHub.

 Share Analytic Rules